 He tells my friend he never pursued a college education because he was a bit of a rebel, never conforming to the rules as his parents had encouraged him to follow.
 However, he fashioned himself an intellectual because of his parents and their college degrees.

 When he first asked Glenda about herself she tried to be as honest as she could without coming right out and saying it.
-She was trying to tell him she was morbidly obese (I’m guessing the sound of her smacking away on chicken wings while she talked to him on the phone didn’t clue him in any).
+She was trying to diplomaticaly tell him that she was morbidly obese.

 She called me on the phone one night and asked, “What does it mean to berate someone?”